front-commerce/developers.front-commerce.com/docs/vision.md

 **Front-Commerce is in production as a frontend for Magento2 stores since February 2018.
 It supports most of the Magento Opensource edition.**
-It is composed of a React application, a GraphQL middleware using Magento2 webAPI, Redis for caching and ElasticSearch for search — more details on [Front-Commerce’s architecture documentation page](architecture-overview.md).
+It is composed of a React application, a GraphQL middleware using Magento2 Web APIs, Redis for caching and ElasticSearch for search — more details on [Front-Commerce’s architecture documentation page](architecture-overview.md).

-We wanted to be our first integrators, and to create a few stores with Front-Commerce (dogfooding) before distributing the product to the world.
+We wanted to be our first integrators (dogfooding), and to create a few stores with Front-Commerce before distributing the product to the world.

-Being in production means that we focused on features, themes creation and overrides, payments, deployments, caching, logging… and everything you would expect from such a solution. **That makes us the most mature « eCommerce PWA theme » in our field.**
+Being in production means that we focused on features, themes, payments, deployments, caching, logging… and everything you would expect from such a solution. **That makes us the most mature « eCommerce PWA theme » in our field.**

 We are now working on technical documentation and refactoring (v1.0), along with business and legal things to start selling license to customers and help